meshery/meshery/docs/pages/tasks/application-management.md

 When a request is made to provision a design, it undergoes the following stages:

 1. **Import of Referenced Designs:**
-   Designs support importing remote designs.
-You can reference a design which will be included at runtime by adding the following annotation `type: $(#use <url-of-remote-pattern>)`.
+   A Design may reference any number of other Designs, in essence, a Design may import any number of other Designs.
+As an editor of a Design, you can make reference to another Design, while following principles of reusing and DRY (Do Not Repeat Yourself).
+Any referenced Design will subsequently be imported during the provisioning moment.
+To reference another design, do so by adding the following annotation `type: $(#use <url-of-remote-pattern>)` in your Design file.
 The referenced design will be expanded from the source.

 2. **Identification:**
    Meshery relies on components registered at boot time.
 Only registered models and components can be managed with Meshery.
 Currently, models from the ArtifactHub repository are supported.